exactly-once/Home/content/posts/consistent-messaging.md

 ---

 Modern messaging infrastructures offer delivery guarantees that make it non-trivial to build distributed systems.
-Robust solutions require a good understanding of what can and can't happen in a system and how that affects business level behavior.
+Robust solutions require a good understanding of what can and can't happen and how that affects business level behavior.

-This post walks through scenarios that look at the main challenges from the system consistency perspective and sketches possible solutions.
+This post looks at the main challenges from the system consistency perspective and sketches possible solutions.

 ## A system

 We will assume that systems in focus consist of endpoints, each owning a distinct piece of state.
-Every endpoint processes input messages, modifying its internal state and producing output messages.
+Every endpoint processes input messages, modifying internal state and producing output messages.
 All endpoints communicate using persistent messaging with at-least-once delivery guarantee.
-Finally, we will assume that no messages can be lost.
+Finally, we assume no messages can be lost.

 This covers a pretty wide range of systems.
 Most notably service-based architectures build on top of modern messaging infrastructure - both on-premise and in the cloud [^1].

 {{< figure src="/posts/an_endpoint.jpg" title="An endpoint">}}

 With at-least-once delivery, any in-flight message gets delivered possibly multiple times.
-This is a direct consequence of communication protocols used as any message will be re-delivered until it gets acknowledged by the receiver.
-Duplicates are also created on the producer side as the producer needs to retry sending messages until it gets an acknowledgement from the infrastructure.
+This is a direct consequence of communication protocols used as any message will be re-delivered until acknowledged by the receiver.
+For the same reasons, duplicates get created by message producers.

 Apart from being duplicated, in-flight messages can get re-ordered.
 There are many reasons for this to happen [^2] one of the most obvious being message re-delivery mechanism.
 If delivery fails, a message is available for reprocessing only after some back-off period.
 Any other in-flight message can be processed during that time causing the respective order of those messages to change.

-When combined, duplication and re-ordering can produce, at the receiver side, any sequence of messages.
+When combined, duplication and re-ordering can result, at the receiver side, in many different processing sequences.
 The only guarantee is that the resulting sequence contains at least one copy of each message sent.

 {{< figure src="/posts/in_flight-to-processing_order.jpg" title="Sample duplication and re-ordering scenarios">}}